-“Many people who do not live in poverty have a tendency to criticize the poor and blame them for their supposed laziness, lack of intelligence, or willingness to make bad decisions.
-They believe in a just world, where the poor must have done something to deserve their fate.”
+“Many people who do not live in poverty… believe in a just world, where the poor must have done something to deserve their fate.”

 Action Against Hunger.
 2015

-In this section, you’ll find out about poverty myths, learn the social, political and economic reasons that trap people in poverty, and discover texts that perpetuate false poverty stories; and progressive texts that call for a change in the social narrative about this modern taboo.
+In this section, you’ll find out about poverty myths, learn the social, political and economic reasons that trap people in poverty, discover texts that perpetuate false poverty stories; and progressive texts that call for a change in the social narrative about this modern taboo.
+Find out more about stereotyping poverty by choosing an article or two from the list below to read and report back:

 - The Myth of the Culture of Poverty (article by Paul Gorski)